Form a Limited Liability Company in Colorado

 1. Select Your Company Name.

 It is essential to choose a company name that no other business has in the state of Colorado.
-You can use our article Is My Business Name Available? for assistance in conducting a name search of your own.
-We can also run your name search (for a small fee).
+We can also run your name search or reserve your LLC name (for a small fee).
 At the very least, you need to make sure that the state of Colorado has the name you select available.

 2. Understand the LLC Organizer Requirement.